7 Ways to Resolve Food Allergy Issues with Family and Friends

 Working through these issues is worth it, though.
 And for children with food allergies, the support of others is integral for them to thrive.

 So even if your close friends and family aren’t putting their thoughts into words yet, here are some things they may be thinking.
 Taking a peek behind the curtain will help you to deal with them in a way that preserves relationships while protecting your child.
-The situations below can be challenging, but each one is an opportunity to widen the community of those who can safely care for your child.

 1. They won’t know what to do in an emergency.

 I have trained thousands of parents to recognize and treat anaphylaxis.
 Still, when I had to inject my own son, I felt a wave of uncertainty.
-If I could have these doubts, imagine how a 14-year-old babysitter would feel.
+If I could have these doubts, imagine how a 15-year-old babysitter would feel.
 Be proactive: Review how and when to use the auto-injector with caregivers at least twice a year.

 2. They’re confused.